 Intent to Withdraw: A formal warning utilized by the Commission on Dental Accreditation to notify an accredited program and the communities of interest that the program's accreditation will be withdrawn if compliance with accreditation standards or policies cannot be demonstrated by a specified date.
 The warning is usually for a six-month period, unless the Commission extends for good cause.
 The Commission advises programs that the intent to withdraw accreditation may have legal implications for the program and suggests that the institution's legal counsel be consulted regarding how and when to advise applicants and students of the Commission's accreditation actions.
 The Commission reserves the right to require a period of non-enrollment for programs that have been issued the Intent to Withdraw warning.

-Revised: 2/16; 8/13; Reaffirmed: 8/18
+Revised: 2/16; 8/13; Reaffirmed: 8/23; 8/18

 Withdraw: An action taken by the Commission when a program has been unable to demonstrate compliance with the accreditation standards or policies within the time period specified.
 A final action to withdraw accreditation is communicated to the program and announced to the communities of interest.
 A statement summarizing the reasons for the Commission's decision and comments, if any, that the affected program has made with regard to this decision, is available upon request from the Commission office.
 Upon withdrawal of accreditation by the Commission, the program is no longer recognized by the United States Department of Education.
-In the event the Commission withdraws accreditation from a program, students currently enrolled in the program at the time accreditation is withdrawn and who successfully complete the program, will be considered graduates of an accredited program.
-Students who enroll in a program after the accreditation has been withdrawn will not be considered graduates of a Commission accredited program.
+In the event the Commission withdraws accreditation from a program, students currently enrolled in the program at the time accreditation is withdrawn and who successfully complete the program after the accreditation has been withdrawn will not be considered graduates of a Commission accredited program.
 Such graduates may be ineligible for certification/licensure examinations.

-Revised 6/17; Reaffirmed: 8/18; 8/13; 8/10, 7/07, 7/01; CODA: 12/87:9
+Revised 6/17; Reaffirmed:8/23; 8/18; 8/13; 8/10, 7/07, 7/01; CODA: